NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/App.rst

 	:param filename: :class:`str<NatronEngine.std::string>`
 	:rtype: :class:`bool<PySide.QtCore.bool`

+	Save the project under the given *filename*.
-	In GUI mode, prompts the user to save the project at some location.
-In background mode, the project is saved to *filename*.
+	In GUI mode, if *filename* is empty, it promps the user where to save the project.

 	This function returns *True* if it saved successfully, *False* otherwise.